 To see commands that are available for a specific packet, press F9 (Commands).
 A list of commands that you can use for the selected packet, such as Ping, TraceRte, and Hostnames, is displayed.

 From the PKTTRACE SUMMARY panel (FKXK2A26 or FKXK2A27), select a packet and press F4 (Details).
-The details of the selected packet are displayed in the Packet Detail window, which is shown in Figure 164.
+The details of the selected packet are displayed in the Packet Detail window, which is shown in Figure 155 on page 173.